isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 <i><u>Courts and Technology</u></i>

 {:start="43"}
 43. The Courts have in place measures, to ensure the case management systems can deal with an increasing caseload – a comment raised by Mr Zhulkarnain.
 The Courts have various electronic filing systems to deal with different types of cases.
-Each of these case management systems are constantly reviewed and enhanced when necessary to ensure that they meet the caseload.
+Each of these case management systems are constantly reviewed and enhanced, where necessary, to ensure that they meet the caseload.
 The product teams for each system also track the utilisation rates of the servers, to anticipate necessary hardware and software upgrades, and also, the occasional surge in demand.
 This approach has, by and large, served the Courts well.

 {:start="44"}
 44. While there are occasional disruptions due to unforeseeable hardware failures, software and servers are progressively being shifted to the latest cloud infrastructure to reduce such occurrences.